yiminghu/post-GWAS-pipeline/README.md

 |1      |752894 |T      |C      |-0.0479547|0.0577561| rs3131971| 137044|
 |1      |753405 |C      |A      |-0.0495965|0.0420519| rs3115860| 137044|
 |1      |753425 |T      |C      |-0.0495346|0.0418289| rs3131970| 137044|

+We also provide reformatting script for certain type of input (to be continued).

 ### 4. Generating task lists for all modules